[PDF] The Complete Guide to Prestressing Ebook

 1. What is prestressing?

-Prestressing is the process by which the concrete element is compressed by means of wires, strands, etc. Concrete is a compression resisting material and its tension resisting capacity is very poor.
-So, the ultimate purpose of prestressing is that most of concrete remains in compression even after the load is applied.
+Prestressing is the process by which the concrete element is compressed using wires, strands, etc. Concrete is a compression resisting material and its tension resisting capacity is very poor.
+So, the ultimate purpose of prestressing is that most of the concrete remains in compression even after the load is applied.

 This can be achieved via 3 methods: